-- Orders for the year were at a record level of \$1.87 billion, an increase of \$178 million, or 11%, from last year. - Backlog at December 31, 2023 was \$1.03 billion, another Company record, and an increase of \$146 million, or 17%, compared to the end of last year. - Net sales for the year ended December 31, 2023 were \$1.72 billion, the highest level in our history, and an increase of \$288 million, or 20% from last year. - For the year ended December 31, 2023, we reported operating income of \$224.5 million, an increase of \$63.7 million, or 40%, from last year. - Consolidated operating margin for the year ended December 31, 2023 was 13.0%, compared to 11.2% in the prior year. - For the year ended December 31, 2023, we reported net income of \$157.4 million, an increase of \$37.0 million, or 31%, from last year. - We reported EPS of \$2.56 per share for the year ended December 31, 2023, a 30% increase compared to \$1.97 per share in the prior year. - Adjusted EPS for the year ended December 31, 2023 was \$2.58 per share, the highest adjusted EPS level in our history, and a 32% increase over the prior year. - On a consolidated basis, we reported adjusted EBITDA of \$286.0 million for the year ended December 31, 2023, an increase of \$71.0 million, or 33%, from last year.
+- Net sales for the year ended December 31, 2024 were \$1.86 billion, the highest level in our history, and an increase of \$139 million, or 8% from last year. - Operating income for the year ended December 31, 2024 was \$281.4 million, an increase of \$56.9 million, or 25%, from last year. - Operating margin for the year ended December 31, 2024 was 15.1%, compared to 13.0% in the prior year. - Net income for the year ended December 31, 2024 was \$216.3 million, an increase of \$58.9 million, or 37%, from last year. - EPS for the year ended December 31, 2024 was \$3.50 per share, a 37% increase compared to \$2.56 per share in the prior year. - Adjusted EPS for the year ended December 31, 2024 was \$3.34 per share, the highest adjusted EPS level in our history, and a 29% increase over the prior year. - Adjusted EBITDA for the year ended December 31, 2024 was \$350.6 million, an increase of \$64.6 million, or 23%, from last year. - Adjusted EBITDA margin for the year ended December 31, 2024 was 18.8%, up from 16.6% last year. - Orders for the year were \$1.85 billion, the second highest annual orders reported in the Company's history, contributing to a backlog of \$997 million at December 31, 2024. - Net cash provided by operating activities for the year ended December 31, 2024 was \$231 million, an increase of \$37 million, or 19%, from last year.

-- Adjusted EBITDA margin for the year ended December 31, 2023 was 16.6%, up from 15.0% last year. - Cash flow from continuing operating activities for the year ended December 31, 2023 was \$194 million, an increase of \$123 million, or 171%, from last year. - With our strong balance sheet, positive operating cash flow, and increased capacity under our credit facility, we are well positioned to continue to invest in internal growth initiatives, pursue strategic acquisitions and consider ways to return value to stockholders, as we did during 2023: - Our capital expenditures in 2023 were approximately \$30 million, and included a number of strategic investments in new machinery and equipment aimed at gaining operating efficiencies and expanding capacity at certain production facilities. - We continue to invest in new product development and are encouraged that these efforts will provide additional opportunities to further diversify our customer base, penetrate new end-markets and/or gain access to new geographic regions. - We continued to execute on our disciplined M&A strategy with the acquisitions of Blasters and Trackless.
-We have now completed 11 acquisitions since 2016. - We demonstrated our commitment to returning value to our stockholders by paying cash dividends of \$23.8 million, and spending \$5.5 million to repurchase shares under our authorized repurchase program. - To highlight our ongoing focus on operating in a socially responsible and sustainable manner, we published our fourth annual Sustainability Report in June 2023.

-As these are non-GAAP measures, we have included a reconciliation to the most directly comparable GAAP measure in Appendix A.
+- With our strong balance sheet, positive operating cash flow, and capacity under our credit facility, we are well positioned to continue to invest in internal growth initiatives, pursue strategic acquisitions and consider ways to return value to stockholders, as we did during 2024: - Our capital expenditures in 2024 were approximately \$41 million, and included a number of strategic investments in new machinery and equipment aimed at gaining operating efficiencies and expanding capacity at certain production facilities. - We continue to invest in new product development and anticipate that these efforts will provide additional opportunities to further diversify our customer base, penetrate new end-markets, and/or gain access to new geographic regions. - We continued to execute on our disciplined M&A strategy with the acquisition of substantially all of the assets and operations of Standard.
+We have now completed 12 acquisitions since 2016. - We demonstrated our commitment to returning value to our stockholders by paying cash dividends of \$29.3 million, and spending \$6.7 million to repurchase shares of our common stock under our authorized repurchase program. - To highlight our ongoing focus on operating in a socially responsible and sustainable manner, we published our fifth annual Sustainability Report in June 2024. - As these are non-GAAP measures, we have included a reconciliation to the most directly comparable GAAP measure in Appendix A.